typetron/typetron.org/tutorials/blog/final-touches.md

 ### Control over data
 Controlling the data that comes out of your app is important.
-For example, all the methods from our _ArticleController_, except the _delete_ method, return a list of articles or only one article but we can't control directly what fields from those entities are shown to the user.
+For example, all the methods from our _ArticleController_, except the _delete_ method, return a list of articles or only one article, but we can't control directly what fields from those entities are shown to the user.
 This is where [Models](/docs/models) come in handy.
 Models are simple classes that extend the _Model_ class from _@Typetron/Models_ and have properties annotated with the _@Field_ decorator.
 Let's create a model for our article: